francescomari/oak-node-stats/README.md

 where `directory` is the path on the file system of the repository.

+You can specify a path in the repository as a second argument.
+In this case, only statistics relevant to that subtree of the repository are computed.

+    java -jar java -jar target/oak-node-stats-*.jar directory /content

 ## Output

 After a successful execution, the program will output on the command line a certain amount of statistics, indexed by type.